yazan6546/Tiny-Encryption-Algorithm-in-Python/README.md

 1. The first line contains the mode: `ECB` or `CBC`.
 2. The second line contains the 128-bit key, entered as a hex string (32 hex-digits).
-3. The third line contains the initialization vector (IV) for CBC, entered as a unicode string (ignored for ECB).
+3. The third line contains the initialization vector (IV) for CBC, entered as a unicode string (8 characters, ignored for ECB).
 4. The fourth line contains the name of the image to be encrypted and decrypted (e.g., `Image.png`).

+## Key Notes

+-  The key and IV inputs that are shorter than their desired lengths are zero-padded from the left.
+-  Input images that do not form full blocks are zero-padded from the right to match the block size.

 ## Output